gaubo/dinner_time/README.md

 # This is dinner_time app

-To start the web app on localhost
+To start the web app on localhost:

     $ python manage.py runserver